 The ride to the bus station was about half an hour, and after arriving at the bus station we had to wait for the official leaving time of the bus, which was 20.00.

 It was a VIP bus, so the seats were very comfortable and everyone received a blanket.
 The route of the bus would take us back to Kalaw where we hiked from to Inle Lake, and where some more passengers would be picked up.

 After 45 minutes of driving we stopped at a road-side dinner for dinner.
 The place served the typical Shan noodles, Ba Pau, fried rice, fried noodles, etc.

-> The drivers seemed to also be freezing their butt off as they were wearing a beanie hat and also covered up with blankets.
-Several passengers and us asked to turn down the airco several times, which the driver would do for several minutes, but then turn it back on full power.
+The drivers seemed to also be freezing their butt off as they were wearing a beanie hat and also covered up with blankets.
+Several passengers, including us, asked to turn down the airco several times.
+The driver would do for several minutes, but then turn it back on full power.

-> The sad part about it all, is that Anastasia ended up getting ill from the experience and had fever for the next 5 days.
+The sad part about it all, is that Anastasia ended up getting ill from the experience and had fever for the next 5 days.

 Wear warm cloths!
 The bus will be freezing and the drivers won’t turn down the airco.
 If you want to avoid being sick after the bus ride, put on all your warmest cloths, including beanie hat and gloves.